 Ed Lavandera is a National Correspondent for CNN U.S. based in the Dallas bureau.

 Ed Lavandera is a National Correspondent for CNN U.S. based in the Dallas bureau.
-Since joining CNN in 2001, Lavandera has covered numerous key stories for the network.
-Most notably, he was a part of the Peabody Award winning team to cover the BP oil spill in the Gulf Coast.
+Since joining CNN in 2001, Lavandera has covered a wide array of historic and high-profile stories for the network.
+Most notably, he earned the Edward R. Murrow Award for Breaking News coverage of the Charlotte Riots and was a part of the Peabody Award winning teams to cover the BP Gulf Coast oil spill and Hurricane Katrina.
+He also won a Peabody Award for his 2019 documentary, "The Hidden Workforce: Undocumented in America," exposing how undocumented immigrants are deeply woven into the fabric of American society, and often in the most unlikely places.

-In 2016, Lavandera produced an hour-long documentary on the 2015 Waco, TX shootout between rival motorcycle clubs, the Bandidos and the Cossacks.
-The documentary "Biker Brawl: Inside the Texas Shootout" included never-before-seen surveillance video obtained by CNN, along with exclusive access to major figures of the outlaw motorcycle clubs.
+In 2016 Lavandera produced an hour-long documentary about the 2015 Waco, TX shootout between rival motorcycle clubs called "Biker Brawl: Inside the Texas Shootout."
+The report included never-before-seen surveillance video obtained by CNN, along with exclusive access to major figures of the outlaw motorcycle clubs.

 Lavandera is known for his unique and passionate storytelling and crafting stories that bring to life the wide array of people he meets reporting across the country, displayed through his personalization of US soldier Bowe Bergdahl who went missing in Afghanistan in 2009.
 Additionally, he covered the aftermath of Hurricane Katrina, filing some of his reports from a makeshift field hospital in a Gulf Coast airport and from the flooded streets of New Orleans.